-A couple of weeks ago, I went to a district meeting and we discussed grading, which is a sensitive subject.
-While we all grade differently, teach different ways, and teach different grade levels (6th-12th), there is one element we all agree on- secondary students are not turning assignments in when they are due.
-I cannot speak for the elementary level, but at the middle school and high school levels, we seem to be struggling to get our students to turn in assignments whether it is homework or classwork.
+A couple of weeks ago, I went to a district meeting, and we discussed grading, which is a sensitive subject.
+While we all grade differently, teach different ways and teach different grade levels (6th-12th), there is one element we all agree on- secondary students are not turning assignments in when they are due.
+I cannot speak for the elementary level, but at the middle school and high school levels, we seem to be struggling to get our students to turn in assignments, whether it is homework or classwork.

-I plug an “X” into my grade book which indicates the student did not turn in the assignment and it calculates a zero into the final grade.
+I plug an “X” into my grade book, which indicates the student did not turn in the assignment, and it calculates a zero into the final grade.
 I have always done this because my students need the visual of an “X” and I need to know which assignments are missing.
 Many of the other teachers just put a zero.
 Recently, our leader stood in front of the room and told us, “Please stop putting zeros in the grade book.”
 The room was silent, but the strain on the faces of our content leaders said it all.
 Stop putting a zero?
 Really?
 What are we supposed to do?
 The kids are not doing the work, so they deserve a zero.

-Most of us sat in shocked silence, but as you know there is always one teacher who speaks up and she gave her reasons for the zero, which was logical: “When are they going to learn responsibility?”
-“We did this IN CLASS and they went to sleep.”
+Most of us sat in shocked silence, but as you know, there is always one teacher who speaks up, and she gave her reasons for the zero, which was logical: “When are they going to learn responsibility?”
+“We did this IN CLASS, and they went to sleep.”
 These were some of the more common reasons for assigning zeros.
 Then one of our district leaders said something that made so much sense to me, “In the real world, if you are assigned something, you still have to do it.”

 If I do not complete my online training, I get an email, not a zero.
 If I don’t turn in my lesson plans, I get an email to have them ready by the end of the day.
 I do not receive a zero and an “oh well.”
 It dawned on me that some teachers are giving a zero without giving students an opportunity to make up the assignment.
-In my class I always allow the students to make up assignments (and yes, it does get frustrating taking work from three weeks ago) but they did do it and they receive partial credit.
+In my class I always allow the students to make up assignments (and yes, it does get frustrating taking work from three weeks ago) but they did do it, and they receive partial credit.
 I would rather them turn something in late than not do it at all.
 All assignments have merit and are tied to a standard.
-A standard the student must master to pass your class, the state exam, or excel in life.
+A standard the student must master to pass their class, the state exam, or excel in life.
 They did it.
-I know it is irritating and a million reasons why you should not take it, but there is one reason why you should, the student.
+I know it is irritating, and a million reasons why you should not take it, but there is one reason why you should, the student.